uniform-marker-fields/umf-detector/README.md

 $ make all
 ```

-This generates assembly code for used for linux (you should add the USE_NATIVE in defines.h, and add the ext/lib/native_x.a to Makefile) and assembly files for android build.
+This generates an object archive for linux (you should add the USE_NATIVE in defines.h, and add the ext/lib/native_x.a to Makefile) and assembly files for android build.

 Related Projects
 ----------------------------------------